Skip to main content

 • Crime and Punishment (25% External Examination)

-If you wish to find out more you can contact Hayley Mason, Curriculum Leader for Criminology, by emailing: hayley.mason@nscg.ac.uk
+If you wish to find out more you can contact Hayley Mason-Last, Curriculum Leader for Criminology, by emailing: hayley.mason@nscg.ac.uk

 When you have gained your Applied Diploma in Criminology you can use it to progress into Higher Education.
 There are a wide range of undergraduate degrees available in Criminology both locally and further afield.
 Criminology can be combined with many other subjects, for example Sociology, Law or Psychology.